DrAdrianDC/Python-Programming/README.md

 .**Trapezoidal Rule**

 ## License

-This project is licensed under the terms of the MIT license (See LICENSE.txt)
+This repository is licensed under the terms of the MIT license (See LICENSE.txt)